 Lockwood build sustainable houses throughout New Zealand.
-Wood is the earth’s most renewable raw material so building with it is vital in the fight against climate change.
-The more solid wood we use, the more carbon that is stored.
+Wood is a renewable resource and the only major building material that helps tackle climate change challenges.
+Forests remove carbon dioxide from the atmosphere, known as carbon sequestration.
+Depending on growth rate and wood density, a hectare of pine trees locks up 4-7 tonnes of carbon per year, equivalent to 15-26 tonnes of carbon dioxide absorbed from the atmosphere.
+When the tree is responsibly harvested the carbon is locked in the wood and remains there for the life of any products made with that timber.
+In short; the more solid wood we use, the more carbon that is stored.
 The more trees that are grown, the more oxygen is released into the atmosphere, and the better off our entire world will be.

 Read more on New Zealand wood here.

 Lockwood’s solid timber building system offers advantages in thermal comfort and control, indoor air quality and heating and cooling efficiency.
 Solid wood has high insulation and thermal mass, meaning less energy is needed to heat, cool and ventilate a solid wood building.
 Our exterior walls are comprised of a tight sandwich of solid timber and insulation which exceeds the NZBC energy efficiency requirements for solid timber homes by 50%.
 Wood is itself a natural insulator and minimal connections between internal and external elements delivers even better heat retention.
 Lincoln University conducted studies in 2007 which showed solid wood provides up to 2.5 times the thermal mass of concrete.
 The greater thermal mass of a solid wood home makes it energy efficient – making it better for the environment and lower power bills for you.